 Confused about health insurance?
 You’re not alone.
 To help you make better sense of your health insurance plan, we’ve put together a reference glossary and explanation of health insurance basics.

 What is a health insurance premium?

-A premium is the amount that an individual policy-holder or, if you have coverage through your job, your employer pays to a health plan each month to purchase health coverage.
+A premium is the monthly amount you or your employer pays to your health care company to keep your coverage.

 What’s a deductible?

 A deductible is the amount you owe for covered health care services before your health care plan begins to pay.

 For example, if the insurance company specifies a $250 annual deductible, the subscriber must pay for medical services until that amount reaches $250 for the year.
 Then, the insurance company will begin to pay a portion of the costs.

 The use of deductibles reduces the cost of premiums by sharing some of the risk with subscribers.
 It also helps predict the overall expected costs for a group.

 What is a copayment?